 Earning a Doctorate in Nursing Practice is the best way for nurses to prepare for patient-centered roles that require a lot of adaptability and flexibility.
 To prepare for these roles, nurses can complete courses that equip them with the skills required to provide the best care for their patients regardless of the circumstances.

 Nurse practitioners must embody integrity by being honest and transparent all the time.
 Integrity is a key component in getting both patients and co-workers to trust you as is remaining ethical and honest.
 Because of the nature of nursing, nurse practitioners often encounter situations that test their ethical standing.
-Nurses should follow the rules in these circumstances and ensure they do it with their patients in mind.
+Nurses should no follow the rules in these circumstances and ensure they do it with their patients in mind.

 Nurses are highly trusted and so it should be in every nurse’s nature to always be honest, ethical, and transparent and to do the right thing at all times.
 Integrity breeds trust and dependency from the people around you and this ends up impacting your job positively as well.